-Hunger Action Corps is an AmeriCorps program that engages and cultivates social justice leaders who want to gain experience fighting hunger.
-Through a combination of service, experiential learning and formal training opportunities, Hunger Action Corps members make a difference in our community while gaining valuable skills that can transform their lives.
+Our program engages and cultivates community changemakers who want to gain experience while working to end hunger.
+Through a combination of service, formal training and personal development opportunities, Hunger Action Corps members make a difference in our community while gaining valuable skills that can transform their lives.
 AmeriCorps is a federally funded national service program created to improve lives and strengthen communities.

-- Children, older adults, and veterans’ programs
+- Children, older adults and veterans’ programs

 - Health and nutrition initiatives